TigranKhachatryan0/tatt2/README.md

 # tatt2
 TATT is a text encoding/decoding tool

-### Do not use CLI yet if the plugin needs secrets

 You don't need to install it anywhere.
 Just open the respective `main.py` file which can be found in the Gui (graphical) and Cli (command-line) folders.